Ron Searle: Political career

 Searle first entered politics when he was elected president of the Orchard Heights Homeowners Association in 1959.

-In 1962, he was elected to Mississauga town council and served for fourteen years.
-While on council Searle fiercely debated with sitting mayor Martin Dobkin in both municipal and regional council meetings on many issues, including increased municipal funding for child care and legal aid.
-Dobkin, who referred to Searle as "the official leader of the opposition", noted that despite the political opposition the two enjoyed a friendly personal relationship.
+In 1962, he was elected to the Mississauga town council and served for fourteen years.
+While on council, Searle fiercely debated with sitting mayor Martin Dobkin in both municipal and regional council meetings on many issues, including increased municipal funding for child care and legal aid.
+Dobkin, who referred to Searle as "the official leader of the opposition", noted that despite the political opposition, the two enjoyed a friendly personal relationship.

 Searle was elected mayor in 1976 amid a corruption scandal in the municipal government and a massive real estate boom throughout the city.
 With increased home prices driving lower-income citizens out of Mississauga, Searle made affordable housing a central issue of his administration and told a reporter for the Toronto Star shortly after his electoral victory that "[his] concern for [affordable housing] overrides all other concerns."
-Throughout his term in office he lobbied for cheaper homes and opposed the federal government's cuts to housing grants.
+Throughout his term in office, he lobbied for cheaper homes and opposed the federal government's cuts to housing grants.

 Searle ran for re-election at the end of his term in 1978, but lost to former Streetsville mayor Hazel McCallion with a final tally of 28,005 to 25,029 votes.
 He later made another unsuccessful bid for the mayoralty in 1982, but was defeated by McCallion again.

 While still a councillor, Searle also ran as a Progressive Conservative candidate for the riding of Peel in the 1965 federal election.
 He finished a distant second to Liberal candidate Bruce Beer.